-Dr. Andrea K. Wittenborn is Graduate Director and Associate Professor of Human Development and Family Studies at Michigan State University.
+Dr. Andrea K. Wittenborn Associate Professor of Human Development and Family Studies at Michigan State University.
 She earned her Ph.D. in Marriage and Family Therapy from Purdue University and completed a doctoral research internship in psychiatry at the University of Pennsylvania and Children’s Hospital of Philadelphia.
 Prior to joining MSU, she was an Assistant Professor of Human Development and Family Studies at Virginia Tech where she also held an appointment in Health Sciences and served as Acting Program Director.

 Dr. Wittenborn studies mental health intervention from a systems theory perspective with the goal of improving outcomes of treatment for depression.
 In prior work, she completed randomized controlled trials testing the efficacy of Emotionally Focused Couple Therapy for co-occurring depression and relationship conflict.
 In a multi-disciplinary collaboration with colleagues at MIT and Virginia Tech, she was the PI of a recent study that used an innovative simulation modeling approach for assessing personalized depression interventions.
 Other recent work aims to develop and test novel technologies for assessing depression.
 Her work has been funded by the National Institute of Mental Health, United States Department of Agriculture, private foundations, and intramural awards.